siunam321/CTF-Writeups/TryHackMe/CMesS/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/CMesS/images/a1.png)

-Since we now have the andre creds, we can login to the Gila CMS admin panel with his email and password.
+Since we now have the andre credential, we can login to the Gila CMS admin panel with his email and password.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/TryHackMe/CMesS/images/a2.png)